Coroner’s Statutes and Selected Laws

 (1) The coroner has conducted an initial investigation of the scene of death, including viewing and photographing the scene in the manner that most fully discloses how the individual died.

-(2) The coroner directs or authorizes the touching of the body and the surroundings of the body, except as provided by law or as circumstances may require.
+(2) The coroner directs or authorizes the touching of a body and the surroundings of a body, except as provided by law or as circumstances may require.

 If a coroner assumes jurisdiction of a body under the provisions of this article or another law, the body may not be released or removed from the coroner’s jurisdiction except upon the coroner’s directions and consent, in accordance with law.